- Two reasonable adults, seller & buyer, can arrive at a mutually beneficial agreement without anyone in between them.

 - With high motivations and no one feeling like they ‘might be getting screwed’, in conjunction with clear and accurate transaction tools, the strength of a FSBO deal being brought to completion skyrockets.

 Think of it this way, 90%+ of the other sellers are using agents.
 This usually costs them between 5-6%, which is reflected in their selling price.
 By doing that, the other sellers have given you, the FSBO seller, the single most powerful marketing advantage over them that exists – a significantly lower price.
 The market has not given you this advantage; it is the other sellers who have given it to you.
-And yet your net proceeds at closing can be comparable.
+And yet your net proceeds at closing can be comparable or more than theirs.
 Moreover, it is a strong position in relation to the buyer for terms, etc.

 Plus you get the lifetime benefit of actually learning the process.